Flashcards in Cell Biology Deck (105):

 They are covered in lots of tiny structures called lamellae which increase the surface area even more

-What other characteristics of lamellae help with diffusion?
+What characteristics of lamellae help with diffusion? (expect their large abundance)

 -They have lots of blood capillaries to speed up diffusion